Falchus/FalchusSpigot/README.md

 **FalchusSpigot supports Java 8 to Java 18!**

-## Features
+## Our Features
+These features don't include those of the patches - these are all of the features we added ourselves!
 - Config
   - Player Health Obfuscation
   - HelpCommand toggleable
   - Players can open chests even if they are under blocks
+- Bugfixes
+  - Fixed Fishing Rods not losing durability unless pulled back (durability is now reduced immediately on use)

 ## Patches
 **All credit goes to the people that made these patches.**<br>